Hate (book): Reception

 The book's writing, storytelling, detail, and research were praised by reviewers.
 William V. Moore called it a "thorough history and analysis" of Rockwell.
 In his book Black Sun, Nicholas Goodrick-Clarke noted it as offering "extensive background" on Rockwell.
 Library Journals Stephen H. Shaw highly recommended the book for public and academic libraries, calling its thesis on Rockwell's importance and influence persuasive and the book "critically important".
 Shaw argued that the book's treatment of Rockwell's merging of Christian Identity with Nazi doctrine could have been more carefully considered.

 Doug Allyn for The Flint Journal called it frightening and "like a dark fable".
 Allyn praised Schmaltz's writing and research, and wrote that the book was "a hard look at one of democracy's disadvantages, the freedom to advocate evil".
 Allyn said the subject matter "reads like an adventure novel".
 James Ward Lee for the Fort Worth Star-Telegram called Hate a "well-written, detailed narrative of George Lincoln Rockwell's goose-step through American history", but said that Rockwell remained as unknowable as before the book, with Schmaltz having an "inability to get inside the head of this purveyor of racist and ethnic filth".
 Lee noted it was less of a complete biography of Rockwell's life than one specifically focused on his time as leader of the ANP.

 Several reviewers compared it to American Fuehrer, another book on Rockwell and the American Nazi Party which was published the same year.
 The books have similar conclusions that emphasize Rockwell's legacy on the white supremacist movement and the tripartite influence of Rockwell on white supremacy (Christian Identity influence, Holocaust denial, and white power).
 Comparing the two, Choice reviewer S. K. Hauser said Schmaltz had better storytelling but Simonelli had access to superior documentation.
 Reviewing both books, writer Johnpeter Horst Grill noted a stronger focus on some elements that Simonelli barely touched on (e.g. Rockwell's connection with black nationalists Elijah Muhammad and Malcolm X), but said it provided less new information.
 Scholar Gerald Early called them both complementary and praised both; he argued Hate was focused more on biographical elements while American Fuehrer focused more on the wider reception to Rockwell.
 He said Hate was more comprehensive when it came to the individual ANP members and day-to-day events, with "a more comprehensive account of the denizens of the underground world of neo-Nazism and the racist Right".

-Karl Allen, a former member of the ANP and one of the people interviewed in the book, disagreed with the thesis of both Schmaltz and Simonelli that Rockwell was a substantial influence on contemporary neo-Nazi movements.
+Karl Allen, a former member of the ANP and one of the people interviewed for the book, disagreed with the thesis of both Schmaltz and Simonelli that Rockwell was a substantial influence on contemporary neo-Nazi movements.
 The year after its publication, Hate was found in the possession of a white supremacist member of the National Alliance arrested for illegal weapons possession.
 He had amassed a large collection of antisemitic literature and weapons; included in his collection was the book.